Key Takeaways

 Certain antibiotics have dangerous interactions with statins, especially macrolide antibiotics (erythromycin, clarithromycin) and azole antifungals (fluconazole, itraconazole).

-These antibiotics inhibit CYP3A4 enzyme, causing elevated statin blood concentration, increased muscle injury risk.
+According to Journal of Clinical Pharmacology, these antibiotics inhibit CYP3A4 enzyme, causing elevated statin blood concentration, increased muscle injury risk.
 Severe cases might induce rhabdomyolysis.

 If you need these antibiotics, doctor might recommend: